11 minute read

 While it has the potential to deliver immense value, our online world also comes with inherent risks, particularly for children.
 The truth is, while younger generations are being labelled as digital natives when it comes to safety, they are often no more literate than their parents.

-Digital platforms make children vulnerable to criminals and bullies, especially during a time of lockdown and social isolation.
+Digital platforms make children vulnerable to criminals and bullies.
 They can cause students to compare their existence to the often-fabricated online lives of others, inciting feelings of inadequacy, detachment, isolation, and even the development of mental health issues.
 They can also leave pupils open to misinformation, manipulation, and fake news.

 Here are some practical examples to help you introduce digital literacy into your lessons: